vbookshelf/YouTube-Shorts-Player/README.md

 A minimalist, browser-based, vertical scroll Shorts player for custom playlists.

 - The scrolling habit without the harm.
-- Scroll through your homemade short video mixes - no ads or toxic content.
+- Scroll through your homemade short video mixtapes - no ads or toxic content.
 - Upload a txt file with a list of YouTube Shorts links to get started.
 - Uses familiar TikTok scroll mechanics.
 - Can be hosted online or launched from the desktop.